nathanhoad/godot_dialogue_manager/docs/Example_Balloons.md

 # Example Balloons

-It's up to you to implement the actual dialogue rendering and input control but there are a few example balloons included to get you started.
+It's up to you to implement the actual dialogue rendering and input control but there are a few example balloons included in the repository to get you started.

 You can find them in the [/examples](../examples) directory.
 If you want to try out these examples yourself, you'll need to clone the repository, not just download it.

-_**NOTE**: The first time you open this project in Godot 4 you'll need to save and then restart Godot (possibly twice) in order to try out the examples.
-There appears to be an issue with Godot when it initially creates the `.godot` cache folder._

 Example scenes include: